Prison: Transportation, prison ships and penal colonies

 England used penal transportation of convicted criminals (and others generally young and poor) for a term of indentured servitude within the general population of British America between the 1610s and 1776.
 The Transportation Act 1717 made this option available for lesser crimes, or offered it by discretion as a longer-term alternative to the death penalty, which could theoretically be imposed for the growing number of offenses in Britain.
 The substantial expansion of transportation was the first major innovation in eighteenth-century British penal practice.
 Transportation to America was abruptly suspended by the Criminal Law Act 1776 (16 Geo.
-3 c.43) with the start of the American Rebellion.
-While sentencing to transportation continued, the act instituted a punishment policy of hard labour instead.
+3. c.
+43) with the start of the American Rebellion.
+While sentencing to transportation continued, the act instituted a punishment policy of hard labor instead.
 The suspension of transport also prompted the use of prisons for punishment and the initial start of a prison building program.
 Britain would resume transportation to specifically planned penal colonies in Australia between 1788 and 1868.

-Jails at the time were run as business ventures, and contained both felons and debtors; the latter were often housed with their wives and younger children.
+Jails at the time were run as business ventures and contained both felons and debtors; the latter were often housed with their wives and younger children.
 The jailers made their money by charging the inmates for food, drink, and other services, and the system was generally corruptible.
 One reform of the seventeenth century was the establishment of the London Bridewell as a house of correction for women and children.
 It was the first facility to make any medical services available to prisoners.

 With the widely used alternative of penal transportation halted in the 1770s, the immediate need for additional penal accommodations emerged.
 Given the undeveloped institutional facilities, old sailing vessels, termed hulks, were the most readily available and expandable choice to be used as places of temporary confinement.
 While conditions on these ships were generally appalling, their use and the labor thus provided set a precedent which persuaded many people that mass incarceration and labor were viable methods of crime prevention and punishment.
 The turn of the 19th century would see the first movement toward prison reform, and by the 1810s, the first state prisons and correctional facilities were built, thereby inaugurating the modern prison facilities available today.

 France also sent criminals to overseas penal colonies, including Louisiana, in the early 18th century.
 Penal colonies in French Guiana operated until 1952, such as the notable Devil's Island (Île du Diable).
 Katorga prisons were harsh work camps established in the 17th century in Russia, in remote underpopulated areas of Siberia and the Russian Far East, that had few towns or food sources.
 Siberia quickly gained its fearful connotation of punishment.